 You should also:

 - ensure that the safety practitioner or adviser is advised of the situation as soon as possible after becoming aware of the unsafe work.
-This will assist in meeting the notification requirements placed on the PCBU under the Work Health and Safety Act 2011 and to initiate a risk management processes
+This will assist in meeting the notification requirements placed on the PCBU under the WHS Act and to initiate a risk management processes

-- undertake an immediate risk assessment of the work area, in consultation with any health safety representatives, to ensure that no other workers are affected or at risk and that the risk is contained
+- undertake an immediate risk assessment of the work area, in consultation with any HSRs, to ensure that no other workers are affected or at risk and that the risk is contained

 - communicate and consult with the work health safety team about appropriate options for dealing with the issue, such as risk controls.